Y7X-bit/Y7X-bit/README.md

 - 🌐 Shenzhen is the dream
 - 🇩🇪 Learning German because I get bored speaking one language
 - 🤖 Always reading docs, breaking rules, and building smarter paths
-- 🧒 Lil cousin has better horror taste than 99% of the internet — facts
+- 🧒 Lil cousin has better horror taste than 99% of the internet

 > **Powered by Y7X 💗**